-Kona licensing office to extend hours
+Kona licensing office

 The County of Hawaii Vehicle Registration and Licensing Office in Kailua-Kona will be temporarily extending its regular hours in an effort to cut into the county’s backlog of license renewals.